Reasons for Green Card Denial

 Within the resident card application process a medical exam must be taken by every applicant and the results must be submitted to the U.S. consul or officer interviewing foreigner.

-Note that you must only go to a designated U.S. government authorized doctor; failure to comply may result in a delay of processing or a straight denial of the application.
+Note that you must only go to a designated U.S. government authorized doctor; failure to comply may result in a delay of processing and could be a reason for green card denial.

 Depending on the results a decision can be made on the following: